AliAlShah/AliAlShah/README.md

 Skills: Python / Unity

 - 🌱 I’m currently learning Python game development with pygame and django development
-- 👯 I’m looking to collaborate on Anything related to machine learning
+- 👯 I’m looking to collaborate on Anything related to python or machine learning
 - 📫 How to reach me: Twitter: https://twitter.com/Ali_AlShah